mgreiler/se-unlocked/Transcripts/EP_40_Max_Stoiber.md

 # Episode 40 with Max Stoiber

 **Michaela:** [00:00:00] Hello and welcome to the software engineering unlocked podcast.
-I’m your host dr. mckayla and today I have the pleasure to talk to Max Stoiber.
+I’m your host Dr. Mckayla and today I have the pleasure to talk to Max Stoiber.

 But before I start, I wanted to update you a bit on what I’ve been up to lately.
 Over the last few months, I have been quite heads-down with some new exciting productivity research.
-Mainly investigating what makes developers happy, productive and successful.
+I was mainly investigating what makes developers happy, productive and successful.
 I’m planning on wrapping up this research soon, so I hope I can share more about the findings in near future.

-Another thing I have been up to is preparing a secure code review workshop.
+Another thing that I have been up to is preparing a secure code review workshop.
 I plan to release this worksop this fall.
 It will focus on secure coding practices, and shows you what to look out for when inspecting code for security vulnerabilities.
-If this sounds interesting to you, hope over to https://awesomecoderviews.com and either book a workshop or hop on my waiting list.
+If this sounds interesting to you, hop over to https://awesomecoderviews.com and either book a workshop or join my waiting list.
 But now, back to Max.

 Max is not only a JavaScript engineer that is in love with reactive note, but also a fellow Austrian.
-He has a track record in the open source world and worked for Gatsby and get up.
-And he's also a successful entrepreneur.
+He has a track record in the open source world and worked for Gatsby and GitHub and he's also a successful entrepreneur.
 Max built, for example, a community platform called spectrum.
 It became so successful.
 It was a quiet, but GitHub.
 And now he's again, working on a new startup idea.
-So I'm super excited to talk with max about all of that.
+So I'm super excited to talk with Max about all of that.
 I'm super thrilled that he's here.
-Welcome to the show,
+Welcome to the show, Max

-**Max:** [00:00:39] max.
-I am super excited to be here as well.
+**Max:** [00:00:39] I am super excited to be here as well.
 I'm a big fan.
 We've obviously spoken before.
-I'm really happy that I get to be here too.
-Yeah, I'm
+I'm really happy that I get to be here today.

-**Michaela:** [00:00:47] really, really excited.
+**Michaela:** [00:00:47] Yeah, I'm really, really excited.
 Thank you so much for joining.
 So I want to start with something that I wanted to ask you a couple of times already, and that is you build this really amazing community platform spectrum.
-And I recently looked on their website and I see that I'm in the forums.
-There are several forums where people in communities where people are talking with each other and it seems really lively.
+And I recently looked on the website and I see there are forums, there are several forums where are people in communities, where people are talking with each other and it seems really lively.
 Like when I went there, they were like 50 people online in that community and 60 people in that community and so on.
 Right.
 So it really seems like a big success, but on the other hand, there is the announcement that.
 It will be read only, right.
-It will not survive for me.
-It looks like it's shut down.
+It will not survive.
+For me, it looks like it's shut down.
 Is that, is that true?
 And if it's, so how do you feel about that?

 **Max:** [00:01:33] It makes me very sad to be honest.
-Whenever I build a product that they're sort of like my, my babies, right?
+Whenever I build a product, they're sort of like my, my babies, right?
 I want them to be successful.
 I want them to succeed.
 I want people to like them.
-And the spectrum no longer existing or, or only existing in an archive format is, is quite sad, honestly.
-But at the same time, the spirit lives on in GitHub as gets up, discussions gets up originally bald spectrum with the intention to eventually shut down the platform itself, integrated into, gets up.
+And spectrum no longer existing or, or only existing in an archive format is, is quite sad, honestly.
+But at the same time, the spirit lives on in GitHub as GitHub discussions, GitHub originally bought spectrum with the intention to eventually shut down the platform itself, integrated into GitHub.
 And that's what, that's what they've done.
 And so that was part of the plan.
 And I'm, I'm happy that that plan is being followed so closely, but of course I would much rather spectrum stayed around and lived on as its own thing, but that's not the way it's going.
-And we've, we've actually, I talk, I've talked quite frequently to my other co-founders Mike's, co-founders about doing the same thing again, because with the, with the benefit of hindsight, there's so many things we would have done differently or we would like to do differently.
+And we've, we've actually, I talk, I've talked quite frequently to my other co-founders Mike, co-founders about doing the same thing again, because with the, with the benefit of hindsight, there's so many things we would have done differently or we would like to do differently.
 We have so many ideas about how we could have built spectrum better, but of course it's all just wishful thinking.
-We're very unlikely that we're going to do that, but it isn't fun.
+We're very unlikely that we're going to do that, but it is fun.
 A fun thing to dream about.

 **Michaela:** [00:02:41] Yeah.
 I mean, community is such a interesting topic and I mean, it's so powerful and it's so important and communities are, I mean, people